maybe/STScratchView/README.md

 # STScratchView

-A UIView which allows a scratching behavior.
+A UIView which allows a manual and automatic scratching behavior.

 ![STScratchView screenshot](https://raw.github.com/SebastienThiebaud/STScratchView/master/screenshot.png "STScratchView Screenshot")

+## Installation

+I love CocoaPods and you will.
+Add a new line on your .podspec with 'STScratchView'.

 ## Documentation